pulumi/docs/content/docs/insights/get-started/_index.md

 Pulumi Insights is an intelligent infrastructure management service that helps you discover, understand, manage, and improve your cloud infrastructure.
 Insights improves security, compliance, and efficiency through AI-powered asset and compliance management.

-Pulumi Insights give you the tools to:
+Pulumi Insights gives you the tools to:

 - **Discover**: Scan and sync all your cloud infrastructure – including resources provisioned manually or through other tools like Terraform, CloudFormation, Kubernetes and ARM – to bring everything under a single pane of glass.
 Gain complete visibility across clouds, regions, and accounts.